henryhe1/space-vitae/content/pedsvitals.md

 <div style="color:red;">
 	<strong>
-*** We should out in a week!
+*** We sold out in a week!
 Thanks everyone for your support.
 I will leave the form up just to gauge ongoing interest, but will not be taking any new orders at the moment.
 Thank you! ***
 </strong>
 </div>